 SAP customers and partners can find all SAP solution- and product road maps in a consistent formatandregularlyupdated in theService Marketplace (SMP): http://service.sap.com/saproadmaps. (requires S-User)

-The product road map for SAP Business One is available under Solution Road Maps -> Cross Topics or via this direct link in English.
+The product road map for SAP Business One is available under Solution Road Maps -> Cross Topics or via this direct links in English, Korean, and Chinese.

 In the recently released version of SAP Business One, the Production enhancements offer manufacturing clients significant benefits, particularly those in (or working towards) light manufacturing.